It’s Going to be My Dream Come Thru

 - Riding my bike to the local ice skating rink to climb “mountains” (aka the piles of ice left outside by the Zamboni).

-- Going on an international archaeological dig.
+- Going on an archaeological dig in Cyprus.

 - Taking long road trips to weird places.